Explore Egypt's Ancient Wonders

 Travel Tips

-• Currency: Egyptian Pound (EGP); ATMs widely available.
+Currency: Egyptian Pound (EGP); ATMs widely available.

-• Transport: Negotiate taxi fares in advance or use apps like Uber.
+Transport: Negotiate taxi fares or use Uber.

-Exploring Egypt in Three Weeks
+Egypt in Three Weeks

-Week 1: Cairo and Surroundings
+1 Week 1: Cairo and Surroundings

-• Day 1-3: Cairo
+Day 1-3: Cairo

 • Transport: Metro, taxis, and rideshare apps.
-Taxis for Giza.

-• Day 4: Saqqara and Memphis
+Day 4: Saqqara & Memphis

 • Transport: Taxi or tour from Cairo.

-• Day 5-6: Alexandria
+Day 5-6: Alexandria

 • Transport: Train from Cairo.

-Week 2: Luxor, Aswan, and Abu Simbel
+2 Week 2: Luxor, Aswan, and Abu Simbel

-• Day 7-9: Luxor
+Day 7-9: Luxor

 • Activities: Karnak and Luxor Temples, Valley of the Kings, Hatshepsut Temple, hot air balloon ride.